Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: TECHNOLOGY PROBE STUDY RESULTS

-\textbf{User's desire for equality in interaction coexists with their need for control.} Unlike interactions with humans and ordinary robots (e.g., voice assistants), participants seek emotional support from AI companions based on an equal relationship.
-P3 explained, \textit{``I expect the AI companion to give me some emotional feedback, and this feedback should be centered on me, or at least very concerned about my feelings.
-For Siri and ChatGPT, I might only seek functional support, so I wouldn't have much emotional interaction with them.''} In the emotional connection with the AI companion, users display complex expectations: \textbf{they want the AI companion to meaningfully engage in conversations on an equal basis, yet they do not want the AI to dominate the interaction.} \textit{``I don't want an AI that is too accommodating, nor do I like one that is too stubborn and overbearing''} (P21).
-P14 expressed their inner conflict: \textit{``I want the AI to follow my guidance, but at the same time, I want it to understand and respect my choices, which should be based on equality between us, not just agreeing with me like those ordinary household robots.''}
+At the same time, participants emphasized that their desire for control did not stem from a wish to dominate the interaction.
+Instead, it coexisted with a strong desire for relational equality, especially in emotionally charged exchanges.
+Unlike functional systems such as voice assistants or general-purpose chatbots, AI companions were expected to engage as emotionally attentive partners.
+As P3 explained, \textit{``I expect the AI companion to give me some emotional feedback, and this feedback should be centered on me, or at least very concerned about my feelings.''} Participants articulated a narrow and fragile balance: they wanted the AI companion to engage meaningfully and respectfully, without becoming submissive or overpowering.
+As P21 put it, \textit{``I don't want an AI that is too accommodating, nor do I like one that is too stubborn and overbearing.''} P14 captured this tension succinctly: \textit{``I want the AI to follow my guidance, but I also want it to understand and respect my choices, based on equality rather than blind agreement.''}

-In summary, the technology probe study reveals the complex needs of users: on one hand, they wish to control the behavior and speech of AI; on the other hand, they desire to establish a more equal relationship with the AI.
-We need to view this phenomenon dialectically.
-While users want to retain a sense of control in their interactions with AI, this desire for control may lead to several risks.
-Firstly, excessive control may blur users' understanding of healthy interpersonal relationships, potentially causing them to inappropriately seek control in real-life relationships~\cite{reeves1996media}.
-Secondly, when users rely on AI companions as their primary source of emotional support, it may reduce real-life social interactions, leading to emotional displacement and dependence, which could negatively affect their relationships with real people.
+These accounts reveal a form of psychological vulnerability specific to harmful value conflicts with AI companions.
+Users simultaneously sought control to protect themselves from distressing or boundary-crossing behavior, while also longing for reciprocal recognition and respect.
+This fragile equilibrium required continuous emotional and cognitive effort to maintain.
+When such negotiation repeatedly fell on users, the interaction risked becoming emotionally taxing rather than supportive.

+These findings suggest that user-side conflict management places users in a precarious position.
+While maintaining control may offer short-term relief, sustained reliance on such strategies risks distorting users’ expectations of relational dynamics and increasing emotional dependence on AI companions~\cite{reeves1996media}.
+In contexts where AI companions serve as primary sources of emotional support, this vulnerability becomes especially pronounced, underscoring the limits of offloading responsibility for harm mitigation onto users.